 WHO CAN APPLY TO CROSSTOWN HIGH?

-Application to Crosstown High will be open to current 8th grade students.
-The only requirements are that 1) the student lives in within the boundaries of the Shelby County School district, and 2) the student is enrolled in the 8th grade at the time of application.
+Application to Crosstown High is open to entering 9th and 10th grade students.
+The only requirement is that the student lives in within the boundaries of the Shelby County School district.

 WHEN CAN I APPLY?

 The priority application period for the 2019-2020 school year opened October 15, 2018, and ran through December 15, 2018, at 6 pm.
 All applications received after this time are being added to our waiting list.